gibsonlam/instructlab/bmo-annualreport/bmo-annualreport.md

 Reported non-interest revenue was $12,518 million, a decrease of $5,307 million from the prior year.
 Reported non-interest revenue, net of CCPB, was $10,579 million, a decrease of $7,929 million or 43% from the prior year, and adjusted non-interest revenue, net of CCPB, was $12,345 million, an increase of $1,481 million or 14%.
 The inclusion of Bank of the West contributed $461 million to non-interest revenue.
 The impact of the stronger U.S. dollar increased non-interest revenue by 1% on both a reported and an adjusted basis.
 Reported non-interest revenue, net of CCPB, decreased primarily due to the loss related to fair value management actions in the current year, compared with a gain in the prior year.
 Adjusted non-interest revenue, net of CCPB, increased due to the inclusion of Bank of the West and AIR MILES, higher trading and card-related revenue and the impact of the stronger U.S. dollar, partially offset by lower underwriting and advisory revenue and securities gains, other than trading.
 Trading-related revenue is discussed in the section that follows.
 Gross insurance revenue was $2,498 million, compared with a loss of $157 million in the prior year, primarily due to changes in the fair value of investments and higher annuity sales.
 Insurance revenue can experience variability arising from fluctuations in the fair value of insurance assets caused by movements in interest rates and equity markets.
 The investments that support policy benefit liabilities are predominantly fixed income and equity assets recorded at fair value, with changes in fair value recorded in insurance revenue in the Consolidated Statement of Income.
 The impact of these fair value changes was largely offset by changes in the fair value of policy benefit liabilities, which are reflected in the Insurance Claims, Commissions and Changes in Policy Benefits section.
-We believe analyzing revenue, net of CCPB, is useful given the extent to which insurance revenue can vary, and given that this variability is largely offset in CCPB.
-For further information on results presented on a net revenue basis in this Non-Interest Revenue section, refer to the Non-GAAP and Other Financial Measures section.